 In the context of the Bologna Process, the development and implementation of Qualifications Framework was accompanied by negotiations to agree on European Standards and Guidelines for internal and external quality assurance in higher education (ESG).
 The first ESG were adopted in 2005.
 Since 2005, considerable progress has been made in quality assurance as well as in other Bologna action lines such as qualifications frameworks, recognition and promotion of the use of learning outcomes, all these contributing to a paradigm shift towards student-centred learning and teaching.
 In 2015, a revised version of the ESG has been adopted.
-In the revised ESG of 2015, a stronger emphasis was put on student-centred learning and review of programmes.
+In the revised ESG of 2015, a stronger emphasis was put on student-centred learning and appropriate assessment, teaching staff development and on-going monitoring and review of programmes.
 (Heitmann & Kretzschmar 2017, p.
 32-36)